tomsquest/docker-radicale/README.md

 To run the tests:

 1. `pip install pipenv`
-1. `pipenv install -d`
+2. `pipenv install -d`
-1. `pytest -v`
+3. `pytest -v`

 ## Releasing

-1. Create a Git tag, eg. `3.0.6.0`, push it and the CI will build the images and publish them on Docker hub
+1. Create a Git tag, e.g. `3.0.6.0`, push it and the CI will build the images and publish them on Docker hub
 2. Update the `latest` tag
 3. Create release on GitHub (`Draft a new release` > pick the tag > `Generate release notes` > `Publish release`)
 4. Update `CHANGELOG.md`